MaybeAnkur/BetterTheme/README.md

 **BetterTheme is a discord theme inspired by various themes available out there.**

 I just copied features of other themes which i liked and merged them with Zelk theme.

-Will keep adding more features in the future.
+Will continue adding more features in the future.

 ***
 ### >>> [PREVIEW](https://gibbu.github.io/ThemePreview/?file=https://cdn.jsdelivr.net/gh/MaybeAnkur/BetterTheme@main/BetterTheme.theme.css) <<<